R

 • Blog: 1–2 articles per week

-• Instagram: 3–5 posts per week plus daily stories
+• Instagram: 3–5 posts per week + daily stories

 Item Budget Option Cost

-Camera Your smartphone (modern phones shoot excellent video) R0 (already own)
+Camera Your phone (modern phones shoot great video) R0

 Microphone Boya BY-M1 lapel mic R200–R400